super-tomcat/Fastway/README.md

 ```
 Show Value Fastway Char Mode Case Sensitive
 ```
-   If this is On (t) then in Character mode, keys are case sensitive, which means Hide for example you will need to press W (shift-w) to move to W characters, etc. If this is Off (nil)(default) then pressing either w or W (shift-w) will move to both w and W.
+   If this is On (t) then in Character mode, keys are case sensitive, which means for example you will need to press W (shift-w) to move to W characters, etc. If this is Off (nil)(default) then pressing either w or W (shift-w) will move to both w and W.